-What to do if an incident involving 'sexting' comes to your attention:
+What to do if an incident involving 'sharing nudes or semi-nudes' comes to your attention:

-- Report it to your Designated Safeguarding Lead (DSL) immediately. - Never view, download or share the imagery yourself, or ask a child to share or download - this is illegal. - If you have already viewed the imagery by accident (e.g. if a young person has shown it to you before you could ask them not to), report this to the DSL. - Do not delete the imagery or ask the young person to delete it. - Do not ask the young person(s) who are involved in the incident to disclose information regarding the imagery.
-This is the responsibility of the DSL. - Do not share information about the incident to other members of staff, the young person(s) it involves or their, or other, parents and/or carers. - Do not say or do anything to blame or shame any young people involved.
+- Report it to your Designated Safeguarding Lead (DSL) immediately. - Never view, copy, print, share, store or save the imagery yourself, or ask a child to share or download this is illegal. - If you have already viewed the imagery by accident (e.g. if a young person has showed it to you before you could ask them not to), report this to the DSL (or equivalent) and seek support.

-Do explain to them that you need to report it and reassure them that they will receive support and help from the DSL.
+- Do not delete the imagery or ask the young person to delete it. - Do not ask the child/children or young person(s) who are involved in the incident to disclose information regarding the imagery.
+This is the responsibility of the DSL (or equivalent). - Do not share information about the incident with other members of staff, the young person(s) it involves or their, or other, parents and/or carers. - Do not say or do anything to blame or shame any young people involved. - Do explain to them that you need to report it and reassure them that they will receive support and help from the DSL (or equivalent).
 Our academy's safeguarding policies outline codes of practice to be followed.